Current Travel Advice for Customers. Click here

 - Centre for the Art of Performance at UCLA – The evolution of what once was UCLA Live, the Centre celebrates and supports brand new contemporary performing arts productions

 - Dolby Theatre – What used to be known as the Kodak Theatre is home to the Oscars ceremony, and it also hosts large-scale theatre productions.
-For 2012, Cirque du Soleil is taking to the stage with their production, Iris: a fantastical journey through the world of cinema.

 There’s no point denying it: LA has some of the most extravagant and opulent nightclubs going.
 There are tons about, both in Hollywood and in Downtown LA.
 Exchange LA in the centre of Downtown is absolutely huge and holds up to 1,700 people.
 If you fancy a truly Hollywood night out, try the super club Avalon, which is made up of four different rooms offering different types of music.
 Avalon boasts an impressive cultural stance in Hollywood history; ‘the theatre on Hollywood and Vine’ was the site of the Beatles’ first West Coast performance and was once regularly featured on popular variety show ‘The Hollywood Palace’, hosted by Jerry Lewis.
 Now, it prides itself on being one of LA’s premier night spots.
 As part of the same complex, you will find Bardot, offering a mixture of live music and DJs, plus dining and cocktails.
 Keep your eyes peeled in any of these, and many of LA’s other premier nightclubs, as many of them are celebrity hotspots.